 While some aspects of the game have changed, others have remained the same at Holy Cross.
 An integral part of Gibbons’ collegiate coaching philosophy is the success of each student-athlete in the classroom.
 Impressively, each student-athlete who has played for four seasons under Gibbons’ direction has earned her degree.
 For the last five years, Holy Cross was one of just three schools in the 64-team NCAA Tournament field with a graduation rate of 100 percent.
 The Crusader program has produced four Academic All-Americans and more than 10 Academic All-District picks.

-During Gibbons’ 27-year reign, three players have earned Patriot League Female Scholar Athlete of the Year honors (Amy O’Brien, Kathy Courtney and Ann Lambiotte), and five players have earned Patriot League Women’s Basketball Scholar-Athlete of the Year honors (Brittney Kiel, Lisa Andrews, O’Brien (twice), Courtney and Lambiotte).
-In addition, Gibbons has coached 10 CoSIDA Academic All-District players, three of whom were also named CoSIDA Academic All-Americans.
-Recently, Whitney Fremeau was named to the inaugural Patriot League All-Academic team while Amy Lepley was named to the team after the 2011-2012 season.
-Overall, Gibbons’ teams have consistently ranked among the best at Holy Cross for overall team GPA, while maintaining their success on the court.
+During Gibbons’ tenure, three players have earned Patriot League Female Scholar Athlete of the Year honors (Kathy Courtney, Ann Lambiotte and Amy O’Brien), and five players have earned Patriot League women’s basketball Scholar-Athlete of the Year honors (Lisa Andrews, Courtney, Brittany Keil, Lambiotte and O’Brien, twice).
+In addition, Gibbons has coached 10 CoSIDA Academic All-District players, three of whom were also named Academic All-Americans.
+Recently, Whitney Fremeau (2011), Amy Lepley (2012) and Alex Smith (2013) have been named to the Patriot League All-Academic team.

 SIXTEEN TWENTY-WIN SEASONS